Written by: David Bowie

 In the video for 2013’s ‘Where Are We Now?’, Bowie wore a t-shirt bearing the words “m/s Song of Norway“.
 This was an unambiguous reference to the 1970 film Song Of Norway, although the prefix “m/s” refers to the motor ship cruise liner with which the film shared a name.
 The song weighed heavy with nostalgia, although lyrically it focused on his time in 1970s Berlin rather than London at the end of the previous decade.

-Curiously, although Bowie’s ‘Letter To Hermione’ was left unsent, the pair did continue to wrote to one another for some time after their split.
+Curiously, although Bowie’s ‘Letter To Hermione’ was left unsent, the pair did continue to write to one another for some time after their split.
 Bowie belatedly came to realise that they could have resumed their relationship during this time.

 I had not realised until about four weeks ago, going through some of my old papers, that after we broke up she had started writing to me again about two months, three months later, which was the most extraordinary thing.
 I’d sort of blanked it out of my mind, but obviously we could have gotten back together again, I realised, having read all these letters.